martinezmatias/guide/talent/career_development.md

 quality standards when coding.
 Senior Engineers are also expected to mentor other team members as needed.

+ML extra: Senior Engineer (I) should be able to suggest and develop new ML algorithms and write new papers.

 #### Senior Engineer II

 Senior Engineers (II) have outstanding performance and higher expertise in some important areas.

+ML extra: Senior Engineers (II) should have a track of remarkable ML achievements such as a series of successful projects at work, a recognized ML speaker profile, high rank on Kaggle, good papers or being an author of a popular ML library.

 #### Distinguished Engineer